Your Options on Dividing the Family Home in a Divorce

-Agreeing on what to do with the family home doesn’t have to be quite so complicated, at least with the help of an experienced and skilled Columbus divorce lawyer such as ours at Weis and O’Connor, LLC.
+Agreeing on what to do with the family home doesn’t have to be quite so complicated, at least with the help of an experienced and skilled Columbus divorce lawyer such as ours at Weis Law Group.
 Our legal team understands the financial and emotional burdens that come with making a decision regarding the family home, which is why we can advise you on your best course of action following a divorce.

 Your options on dividing the family home in a divorce are as follows: